NVIDIA-AI-IOT/jetcard/README.md

     ```

 Once the ``install.sh`` script finishes, your system should be configured identically to the SD card image mentioned above.

+## Usage

+### Connecting

+#### Option 1 - Ethernet / WiFi

+1. Power on the Jetson platform configured using JetCard

+2. Connect the Jetson to the same network as your desktop computer via Ethernet or WiFi
+3. Determine the IP address ``jetson_ip_address``

+    > If you have the PiOLED display attached, it will display on that screen.
+Otherwise, you will need to connect a monitor, open a terminal, and read the IP using ``ifconfig``.
+4. Connect to the Jetson platform from a desktop computer by navigating to ``http://<jetson_ip_address>:8888``
+5. Sign in using the default password ``jetson``

+#### Option 2 - USB device mode

+If you do not occupy the Jetson Nano's micro USB port for power, you can use it to connect directly from a desktop PC!
+The USB device mode IP address is ``192.168.55.1``

+1. Power on the Jetson platform configured using JetCard

+2. Connect the Jetson platform to the desktop computer via micro USB
+3. On the desktop computer, navigate to ``http://192.168.55.1:8888`` from a web browser
+4. Sign in using the default password ``jetson``

 ## Create SD card image snapshot